 |Carrier Key Screws||50-58 IN/lb|

 A note: Torque wrenches, and in particular inch pound models can be very expensive.
 However, I recently found a very nice 20 - 200 in/lb torque wrench with a 1/4" drive for only $30 with free S&H on Amazon, and it has been right on calibration.
-For the occasional user it should do just fine.
+Harbor Freight also offers an inch/pound model for about the same price and the 2 samples I have tested have been just fine.
 Weaver also offers a compact 10 - 80 inch-pound torque drive, their part number 849728, for $74.95 retail and Midway carries it for about $55

 It is easy to check the calibration.
 You will need a luggage scale, a general scale known to be accurate (to weigh the test weights), and some weights (cast bullets and alloy ingots work nicely).